Week of December 9, 2024

 Consumer World Original

 PAYWALL Note: We try to feature free stories that are fully readable.
 If you are blocked reading a Wall Street Journal story, get a free, renewable 3-day PASS.
 And if you hit the New York Times paywall, here is a three-day pass you can sign up for.
 For other blocked stories try a different browser and clear cookies of that site from it.
 Some newspapers may block you based on your repeated use of their site, or convert previously free stories to pay stories without notice.
+Some MSN links when viewed on a cellphone omit the regular "continue reading" button and require app use.

 Enter an item, or preferably paste its Amazon URL (address)